Sewing Machine Service

 Replacement parts charge (if parts are needed for repair): TBD

 "Great Service!
-If you need our sewing machine repaired or just cleaned and oiled, I highly recommend Elaine at Gravity Sewing.
+If you need your sewing machine repaired or just cleaned and oiled, I highly recommend Elaine at Gravity Sewing.
 She did a great job on my Bernina 830 machine.
 It looks and runs like new.
 She not only cleaned and oiled it but also found and fixed a problem that I did not realize I had.

 Thank you, Elaine"